 As a result, I decided to cast my natural-makeup stereotypes to the side and had the lovely ladies of Credo Beauty (think the Sephora of natural beauty) school me on the efficacy of clean products.
 On the company's website is a "clean beauty swap," and it's here that you can find most makeup, skincare, hair products, and their corresponding "clean" alternatives.
 You like Nars Orgasm Blush ($30)?
 Try Vapour Aura Radiant Multi Use in Starlet ($36).
 Is Laura Mercier Tinted Moisturizer ($22) your go-to?
 Give Lily Lolo BB Cream ($22) a whirl.

 I gave them a list of all of the usual makeup products I use on a daily basis, and they brought with them their natural alternatives to test whether they can hold a candle to my tried-and-true favorites.
 Could they stand up against my usual brands?
 Keep scrolling to find out.

 Natural: Vapour Soft Focus Foundation ($50)

 The Vapour foundation felt extremely light on my skin.
 It was like I wasn't wearing any at all.
-Usually, I can feel the Revlon foundation, but not in a This is way too cakey way and more so a matte, stay-put-all-day kind of way.
+Usually, I can feel the Revlon foundation, but not in a super-cakey way and more so in a matte, stay-put-all-day kind of way.
 So although it was very light, it definitely covered up imperfections and looked really nice afterward.
 The only problem was that it slid on my face a bit as the day wore on.